Flood Strengthens Libya's National Fabric, Volunteers Say

 Libyan authorities said it is difficult for them to respond to survivors' urgent needs, but international assistance has arrived from several countries and humanitarian groups.

-Qatar's embassy in Libya announced the arrival on Saturday in Benghazi of two planes carrying 60 tonnes of assistance, bringing the total number of shipments sent by the country to eight.
+Qatar's embassy in Libya announced the arrival on Saturday in Benghazi of two planes carrying 60 tonnes of assistance.
+That brings to eight the number of shipments sent by the Gulf emirate.

 On Thursday a plane bringing aid from the United States also landed in Benghazi, the eastern city about 300 kilometres by road from Derna.